Guitar-Sound-Processing/GSP/gsp_daisy/Intro.md

 ## 2 Effects:

-Currently there are 19 available effects in GSP 1.0.0, besides a multi-purpose Low Frequency and Function Generator (LFFG) to provide low frequency audio modulation for several effects.
+Currently there are 19 available effects in GSP 1.0.0, besides a multi-purpose Low Frequency and Function Generator (LFFG) to provide low frequency audio modulation for several effects, and a configurable input level detector.
 The available effects are:

 -	Chorus – Mixes the input signal with a LFFG delayed copy.
 -	Compressor – Compress the input signal to increase the dynamic range.